descoped/script-utils/secrets-sanitizer/README.md

 ## Usage

-Use the secret-sanitizer.sh script to sanitize content based on the specified options:
+Use the secrets-sanitizer.sh script to sanitize content based on the specified options:

 ### Options